-ALGEBRA II CP Grade: 11 Credits: 5 Course # 322 Full-Year Course Weighted Value: 1 Prerequisite: Minimum final grade of 80 in Algebra a I CP and Geometry C P; and teacher recommendation Course Description: The course follows the New Jersey Student Learning Standards in Mathematics.
+ALGEBRA II CP Grade: 11 Credits: 5 Course # 322 Full-Year Course Weighted Value: 1 Prerequisite: Minimum final grade of 80 in Algebra I CP and Geometry CP; and teacher recommendation

+Course Description: The course follows the New Jersey Student Learning Standards in Mathematics.
 Algebra II builds on the understanding of linear, quadratic, and exponential functions from Algebra I, and will extend function concepts to include polynomial, rational, and radical functions.
 There is a continuation of modeling situations and solving equations.
-The units covered include: focus on the similarities of rational expressions, algebra knowledge of linear, exponential, polynomial, rational, radical, and absolute value functions, trigonometric functions, modeling periodic phenomena, transformations, statistics, probability.
+The units covered include: focus on the similarities of rational expressions, algebra knowledge of linear, exponential, polynomial, rational, radical, and absolute value functions, trigonometric functions, modeling periodic phenomena, transformations, statistics, probability,

-PRECALCULUS HONORS Course # 331Grades: 11-12 Full-Year CourseCredits: 5 Weighted Value: 1.2Prerequisite: Minimum final average of 85 in Geometry Honors and Algebra II Honors or a minimum of 93 in the first three marking periods in Algebra II CP, and Teacher Recommendation Course Description: This subject provides the student with the mathematics backing necessary for the study of Calculus and Advanced Placement Calculus.
+PRECALCULUS HONORS (Dual Enrollment Option) Course # 331

+Prerequisite: Minimum final average of 85 in Geometry Honors and Algebra II Honors or a minimum of 93 in the first three marking periods in Algebra II CP, and Teacher Recommendation Course Description: This subject provides the student with the mathematics backing necessary for the study of Calculus and Advanced Placement Calculus.
 A rigorous approach, additional topics, and in-depth solutions to challenging problems are the distinguishing factors between this course and Pre-Calculus.
 Students are eligible to receive 3 credits from Fairleigh Dickinson University as this is a DUAL ENROLLMENT Option.

+PRECALCULUS CP

+(Dual Enrollment Option)

-PRECALCULUS CP Course # 332 Prerequisite: Minimum final average of 80 in Ge recommendation Course Description: This subject provides the s study of Calculus.
-The content of this course inc polynomial equations as well as graphing of polynomial tudents with the knowle ludes: factoring and det UICP; and teacher edge necessary for the ermining the roots of REAL WORLD MATH Course # 059 Prerequisite: Algebra 1 Course Description: This course explores releved from budgeting to investing to purchasing.
-Stude important skills for the future.(Not offered in 24 - ents will learn through a SAT/ACT TEST PREPARATION (ELA and MATH) Grades: 10-12 Credits: 2.5 Course # 400 Semester Weighted Value: 1 Prerequisite: Algebra 1 Course Description: In this course, students will learn the necessary skills to meet with success on the SAT and ACT test in the areas of Math, Reading, Writing, and Language.
+Prerequisite: Minimum final average of 80 in Geometry CP and Algebra II CP; and teacher recommendation Course Description: This subject provides the students with the knowledge necessary for the study of Calculus.
+The content of this course includes: factoring and determining the roots of polynomial equations as well as graphing of polynomial functions, and solving polynomials.
+Students are eligible to receive 3 credits from Fairleigh Dickinson University as this is a DUAL ENROLLMENT Option

+Full-Year Course Weighted Value: 1.2

+Grades 11-12 Semester Credits: 2.5 Weighted Value: 1

+Prerequisite: Algebra 1

+Course Description: This course explores relevant topics in the use of math in everyday life, from budgeting to investing to purchasing.
+Students will learn through a project-based platform important skills for the future.

+Course Description: In this course, students will learn the necessary skills to meet with success on the SAT and ACT test in the areas of Math, Reading, Writing, and Language.
+The course is designed for college bound students who plan on taking an assessment in fall/winter.
 This is a semester class which will be graded as PASS/FAIL and will not be calculated toward GPA or class rank.
-DATA SCIENCE Course # 079 Prerequisite: Algebra 1 and Geometry Course Description: This semester course is d Grades: 10-12 Semester Credits: 2.5 Weighted Value: 1